National Treasure (Japan): Miscellaneous structures

+Tsūjun Bridge is an 84 m long arch bridge and aqueduct built in 1854, used for irrigation and representing the highest level of technology at the time.

+The designated facilities of the Lake Biwa Canal include the 1st, 2nd, and 3rd tunnel, the Keage incline used to transport boats up by 36 m, and the Suirokaku Aqueduct at Nanzen-ji, which was used to supply water to Kyoto's gardens.
+Built in the mid-Meiji period the facilities are located in Kyoto and Shiga prefecture.

 Ancient documents

 Valuable Japanese historical documents are designated in the category "ancient documents" (古文書, komonjo).
-There are 62 items or sets of items in this category, ranging from letters and diaries to records.
+There are 63 items or sets of items in this category, ranging from letters and diaries to records.
 One National Treasure is a linen map, and another is an inscription on stone.
 However, all other objects in the category were created with a writing brush on paper and in many cases present important examples of early calligraphy.
 The oldest item dates from the late 7th century and the most recent from the 19th century (late Edo period).
 Approximately half of the entries in the category are located in Kyoto.